MakeSchool-Tutorials/web-7-react-redux-tetris-app/P06-Controls/content.md

 slug: controls
 ---

+1. ~~Implement the overall grid square~~
+1. ~~Implement the game board~~
+1. ~~Implement the "next block" area~~
+1. ~~Implement the score board~~
+1. ~~Arrange the layout of the game~~
+1. **Implement the controls**
+    1. **Build out the Left, Right, Rotate, and Down controls**
+    1. **Style the controls**
+    1. **Add the controls to `App.js`**
+1. Implement the message popup
+1. Implement the actions and reducers
+1. Do some code organizing and cleanup
+1. Implement state and shapes
+1. Connect each component up to state and reducers
+1. Implement block rotation
+1. Implement moving blocks
+1. Building a timer system
+1. Implementing Game Over and Restart

 Tetris has a couple controls.
 Blocks can be moved left, right, and down.
 They can also be rotated.